-Angela Tritto (Ph.D., City University of Hong Kong), is a Postdoctoral Fellow at the Institute of Emerging Market Studies, HKUST.
+Angela Tritto is an Adjunct Assistant Professor at the Division of Public Policy and a Postdoctoral Fellow jointly appointed by the Institute of Emerging Market Studies and by the Division of Social Science.
 She is currently working on three interrelated research projects on the Belt and Road Initiative in Southeast Asia.
 Her research interests include management of innovation, environmental policies and technologies, heritage management, and sustainable development.
 She recently published several works in collaboration with a team of international scholars on the sustainability of the Belt and Road Initiative.
 Her past publications examine environmental innovations and the role of institutions in the management of World Heritage Sites in China and Malaysia.
+She holds a PhD from City University of Hong Kong.

 Peer-reviewed journal articles